Public-Health-Scotland/technical-docs/Posit Infrastructure/How to Use the R Studio Profiling Tool.md

 # Guidance on R Studio Profiling Tool

+## Purpose

+This documents aims to offer guidance to users seeking to precisely measure how much memory and time is required for running their code.
+This is known as profiling.
+It is particulary useful to help determine how much memory is required when creating an instansce in Posit Workbench where the code will be executed.

+It contains a brief description of what profiling is, how to install and use the integrated profiling tool in RStudio and how to interpret its results.

 ## What is Profiling

 Profiling is a form of analysing your code that measures, for example, the space (memory) or time usage for particular subsets of it, or the frequency and duration of function calls.
 The programmer can use profiling to measure how much computational resources are needed (memory / time), or to identify and optimize the slowest code portions.
+For further information please refer to this [Wikipedia Page](https://en.wikipedia.org/wiki/Profiling_(computer_programming)).

 ## Installing `profvis`